 Activity Groups: These groups are all about fun!
 Whether it's bowling, fishing, riding motorcycles, shopping, movie or game night - these groups are a great place to get to know people and never have any homework!

 Video Groups: These groups will select a video-based curriculum rather than a book.
 There are tons of great studies available from some of the best teachers in the world.
-DVD groups are actually pretty simple.
+Video groups are actually pretty simple.
 You show up, watch a video for 20 to 25 minutes, and then you participate in some fun, topical discussion.
 These groups typically have very little, if any, homework.

 Study Groups: These groups usually use a book or a Bible study guide.
 There will likely be some reading or homework to do between group meetings.